HMAS Creswell

-The Royal Australian Naval College (RANC), commonly known as HMAS Creswell, is the naval academy of the Royal Australian Navy (RAN).
-It consists of the RAN School of Survivability and Ship's Safety, Kalkara Flight, the Beecroft Weapons Range and an administrative support department.
-It is located between Jervis Bay Village and Greenpatch on the shores of Jervis Bay in the Jervis Bay Territory.
-Since 1915, the RANC has been the initial officer training establishment of the Royal Australian Navy.
+HMAS Creswell is a training facility of the Royal Australian Navy (RAN) that includes the Royal Australian Naval College (RANC) as well as the School of Survivability and Ship's Safety, Beecroft Weapons Range, and an administrative support department.
+The facility is located between Jervis Bay Village and Greenpatch, on the shores of Jervis Bay in the Jervis Bay Territory.
+The RANC has been the initial officer training establishment of the Royal Australian Navy since 1915.

-The commanding officer of Creswell as of January 2019 is Captain Warren Bairstow, RAN.
+As of January 2025, the Commanding Officer is Captain Joanne Haynes.
+Captain Haynes is the first female selected to command the base.

 History

-On 7 November 1911 the Australian Parliament selected the site of Captain's Point in the Jervis Bay Territory on the south coast of New South Wales, near Nowra, for the Royal Australian Naval College.
-While the new college was built, RANC was temporarily located at Osborne House, Geelong.
-Osborne House had been considered as a permanent location for the College.
+While the college at Captain's Point in the Jervis Bay was built, the RANC was temporarily located at Osborne House, Geelong, which had been considered as a permanent location for the College.

 Construction of the main college buildings was completed in 1915.
 The senior staff bungalows were designed by John Smith Murdoch, later the Chief Architect of the Commonwealth of Australia and designer of the Provisional Parliament House in Canberra.

 The first intake consisted of 13-year old boys, who stayed at the college for four years.
-The first graduation parade took place on 12 December 1916 before the Governor-General, Sir Ronald Munro-Ferguson.
+The first graduation parade took place on 12 December 1916, before the Governor-General, Sir Ronald Munro-Ferguson.
 The graduates were 23 members of the 1913 Entry, known as the Pioneer class.
-On graduation they were promoted to Midshipmen and joined the Grand Fleet where they saw war service.
+On graduation they were promoted to Midshipmen and joined the Grand Fleet, where they saw war service.

 The RANC, then consisting of the first two entries of cadet midshipmen, moved to Jervis Bay on 10 February 1915.
-It was moved to Flinders Naval Depot in 1930 to reduce costs during the Great Depression.
-To reduce overcrowding at the depot, the college moved once again to Captain's Point in 1958.
-The establishment at Captain's Point was renamed HMAS Creswell in honour of Sir William Rooke Creswell, a former Lieutenant in the Royal Navy who was an important colonial naval officer, was instrumental to the formation of an independent Australian navy, and served as the First Naval Member of the Naval Board from 1911 to 1919.
+To reduce costs during the Great Depression, the RANC was moved to Flinders Naval Depot in 1930.
+To lessen overcrowding at the depot, the college moved back to Captain's Point in 1958.
+The establishment at Captain's Point was renamed HMAS Creswell in honour of Sir William Rooke Creswell, a former Lieutenant in the Royal Navy, who was an important colonial naval officer, was instrumental to the formation of an independent Australian navy, and served as the First Naval Member of the Naval Board from 1911 to 1919.

-The College today
+Royal Australian Naval College

-Located at Creswell is the Royal Australian Naval College (RANC), Australia's authority for the basic and leadership training of officers for service in the Royal Australian Navy.
-The main course run by the College is the 22-week New Entry Officers' Course which provides initial entry training for most of the RAN's officers.
+The Royal Australian Naval College (RANC) at Creswell is the Australian authority for the basic and leadership training of officers for service in the Royal Australian Navy.
+The main course run by the College is the 15-week New Entry Officers' Course, which provides initial entry training for most of the RAN's officers.
 The RANC also conducts the residential component of the Reserve Entry Officers' Course.
 Further training for officers such as the Junior Officers' Leadership Course and the Junior Officers' Management and Staff Course also take place at the RANC; and there is the one-week residential Undergraduate Entry Officers' Course that provides junior officers who are undertaking university studies, to have a fundamental understanding of the Navy.